Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 In the `eve_ui` folder are several files an routines that simplify the use of EVE:
 - The `eve_ui_main.c` file performs general IDM2040-7A operations such as initialisation, calibration and detecting touchscreen events (tags).
-It will also generate some simple display lists for �Waiting for Host� and an optional screenshot feature.
+It will also generate some simple display lists for "Waiting for Host" and an optional screenshot feature.
 - `eve_ui_images.c` contains code for loading JPG images from Program Memory of the RP2040 to the data memory of the IDM2040-7A.
 - `eve_ui_ext_font.c` which has code to load a custom font extension used by this application to display characters not supported by the built-in fonts on the IDM2040-7A.